cha0s/avocado-old/engine/docco/content_index.md

 			</dd>

 			<dt>
-				The input SPI handles loading and playing sound effects and music.
+				The Sound SPI handles loading and playing sound effects and music.
 			</dt>
 			<dd>